hdub-tech/bitwarden-directory-connector-containers/README.md

 ## Thank You

-* Thank you to the folks at @bitwarden for creating the open source Directory Connector.
+* Thank you to the folks at @bitwarden for creating the open source [Directory Connector].
 * Thank you to the folks at @auth0 for sharing an excellent [README-sample.md], which helped me craft this one.
 * And a super extra thank you to my boss (Nick Popovich @ [Rotas Security]), who